-Clare noted that the crisis could potentially result in 6 million people in the North West becoming unemployed.
+Clare noted that the crisis could potentially result in 1.6 million people in the North West becoming unemployed and 5 to 6 million unemployed across the country.
 In Cheshire and Warrington, the LEP, local authorities and other partners were coming together to support businesses who are having to change business practices and adopt digital.
 Many local businesses and residents are struggling.
 The Growth Hub, working with Marketing Cheshire and Catherine Walker, has been communicating regularly about the support and advice that is available.
 The challenge is how we can use our funds more flexibly -we don't need more buildings, we need more revenue support.